✂️ Segmentation¶

 -

-This paper proposes the TODSynth framework, which achieves joint text-image-mask controlled remote sensing image synthesis via unified tri-modal attention in MM-DiT, and introduces Control-Rectify Flow Matching (CRFM), a novel sampling-stage method that dynamically adjusts the generation trajectory using semantic loss from a downstream segmentation model.
-The synthesized data improves mIoU by 4.14% on FUSU-4k and 2.08% on LoveDA.
+This paper proposes the TODSynth framework, which achieves text-image-mask joint-controlled remote sensing image synthesis via the unified tri-modal attention of MM-DiT.
+It innovatively introduces the Control-Rectify Flow Matching (CRFM) method, which utilizes the semantic loss of a downstream segmentation model during the sampling stage to dynamically adjust the generation trajectory.
+This approach improves mIoU by 4.14% and 2.08% on FUSU-4k and LoveDA, respectively.

 - The Golden Subspace: Where Efficiency Meets Generalization in Continual Test-Time Adaptation